A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

 Where | Tziblakis Local Products

-Naxos is home to some of the best windsurfing and windfoiling conditions in the world, bring people from all around the world to take advantage of the summer winds.
+Naxos is home to some of the best windsurfing and wind foiling conditions in the world, bringing people from all over the globe to take advantage of the blustery summer winds.

-Thankfully, just a short walk from Naxos Chora is Agios Georgios Beach and its flat-water lagoon, which provides the perfect conditions for both high speed and aerobatic windsurfing.
+Just a short walk from Naxos Chora is Agios Georgios Beach and its flat-water lagoon, which provides the perfect conditions for windsurfing, paddle boarding, and all manner of watersports.

-Flisvos Sports Club is the perfect place to join a lesson, and learn the essentials of windsurfing.
-The staff here are absolutely amazing - not only do they live and breath the sport, they’re also awesome teachers who will heap you watch the first gust of wind easily.
+Flisvos Sports Club is the perfect place to join a lesson and learn the essentials of windsurfing.
+The staff here are absolutely amazing - they live and breath the sport, and they’re also awesome teachers who will help you catch the first gust of wind easily.

-If windsurfing isn’t your vibe, or the wind is low, do what we did and jump aboard a paddle board to explore the lagoon and beach down to Chora.
-It’s super nice to explore Naxos via the water, and paddle boarding is such a fun way to do it.
+If windsurfing isn’t your vibe, or the wind is low, do what we did and jump aboard a paddle board to explore the lagoon and beach down to Chora instead

 THE DETAILS